mixmastamyk/console/docs/additional.rst

     - ``.i22``
     - ``.cornflowerblue``

-The Entries provide much of the functionality from :mod:`console.style`:
+The Entries provide much of the functionality.
+They

     - Keep track of their ANSI codes and those they've been added to.
     - Can be called and "mixed in" with other attributes to render